kjrstory/starter-hugo-academic/content/en/post/spack_update_package_su2/index.md

 Actually, tests should be conducted before carrying out the PR, and I have performed tests to ensure proper installation.
 However, after the initial PR, there were a few modifications, so I conducted another test for the purpose of writing an article on this blog.

 While it would be ideal to conduct tests across multiple architectures and compilers, the testing conditions have not been fully secured.
-Therefore, I have performed tests only in the gcc9 and Ubuntu20-Cascadelake environment.
+Therefore, I have performed tests only in the gcc v9 and Ubuntu20 Intel Cascadelake environment.

 Using the default options, I have selected the following test cases by varying each variant option: